useflyyer/flyyer-docs/docs/getting-started.md

 </TabItem>
 </Tabs>

 You will be prompted with multiple starting setups.
-You can chose the one that suites best for you.
+You can choose the one that suites best for you.

 ```txt {2}
 ?
 Select the best template setup for you …  You can customize the template later